What does “kinesiology taping” mean?

 - Sports injuries

-If any of these complaints sound similar to yours, contact us today at Toledo, Sylvania, Perrysburg, Maumee & Swanton, OH Centers for an appointment.
+If any of these complaints sound similar to yours, Free Consultation at Toledo, Sylvania, Perrysburg, Maumee & Swanton, OH Centers for an appointment.
 Our expert team of physical therapists will evaluate you for the best therapies, including kinesiology taping, to target your injuries.